 Now let's break down the impact of this section on the crypto industry.

-What does the Infrastructure bill mean for crypto?
+What does the Crypto Tax Bill mean for crypto?

 The main takeaways of the Infrastructure Bill for crypto investors are:

 - The definition of digital assets is expanded.

 - The definition of a broker is expanded.

 - Digital assets are considered a covered security.

 - The reporting requirements have changed to include increased 1099 reporting and crypto transfers reporting.

 - Businesses accepting payments or trades of $10,000 or more in digital assets must now use Form 8300.

 These changes have some big impacts for individual investors, as well as crypto exchanges and other businesses - both short and long-term.

 What does the Infrastructure Bill mean for crypto exchanges, wallets and businesses?